prince-appiah/reddit-2.0/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env.local file
+To run this project locally, you will need to add the following environment variables to your .env.local file

 `NEXT_PUBLIC_FIREBASE_API_KEY`